Jwely/espa-api/README.md

 4. Any payloads for POST or PUT operations will be valid JSON.
 GET responses will also be JSON.

+5. Traffic control (rates, locations, blacklists, etc) will be handled by an HTTP(S) proxy layer.

+6. Users are not currently limited in the amounts of imagery they may request.
+Backend queuing ensures fair access.

 ## Proposed User API Operations